 What do you think about that fusion of acoustic and electronic music nowadays, and how it translates into production or mixing decisions?

 Music is a wonderful thing.
 It keeps reinventing itself.
 Sometimes taking several elements from other styles and combining them into new and unique styles.
 This makes the production process more fun and creative, since anything ‘new’ requires some experimentation.
 The new digital tools available allow for a lot of experimentation, so it all goes hand in hand.

-Would you say that your SSD4 virtual drum instrument sort of caters to the above point?
+Would you say that your SSD4 drum instrument sort of caters to that kind of thing?

 I wanted to make SSD4 the most complete drum instrument on the planet, and I’m not foolish enough to think that the only drums are acoustic drums.
 So including dance and hip hop drums was important to me.
 We do plan on expanding this line.